Keyboard shortcuts

 Defining Boundaries in Sruja

-Use system for Main Boundary
+Use system for Your Main Boundary

 Shop = system "Shop" {